GeorgeTan615/Tech-Notes/REST APIs/Questions.md

 - Request Body
 	- Contains the content data being sent

-## What are the core components of an HTTP request?
+## What are the core components of an HTTP response?
 - Status Code
 	- Provides information about success or failure of request
 	- 200 codes indicate success